|

 has been placed in the details of the child’s day, from their

-personalized coat hooks where children may access their ballet slippers
+personalized coat hooks where children may access their little slippers

 to the arrangement of materials available in the classroom.
 Angel Care